rmsrosa/random_notes/docs/src/generative/parzen_estimation_score_matching.md

 ```math
     {\tilde J}_{\mathrm{ESM_\sigma}}({\boldsymbol{\theta}}) = \frac{1}{2}\int_{\mathbb{R}^d} p_{\mathbf{X}}(\mathbf{x}) \left\|\boldsymbol{\psi}(\mathbf{x}; {\boldsymbol{\theta}}) - \boldsymbol{\nabla}_{\mathbf{x}}\log \tilde p_\sigma(\mathbf{x})\right\|^2\;\mathrm{d}\mathbf{x}.
 ```

+However, [Pascal Vincent (2011)](https://doi.org/10.1162/NECO_a_00142) did not use this as a final objetive function.
+They further simplified the objective function by expanding the gradient of the logpdf of the Parzen estimator, writing a double integral with a conditional probability, and switching the order of integration.
+We will do this in a follow up note, but for the moment we will stop at ${\tilde J}_{\mathrm{ESM_\sigma}}({\boldsymbol{\theta}})$, use a Gaussian estimator, and see how this works.

 Computing the score function with the Parzen estimation amounts to
 ```math
     \begin{align*}